Unitary equivalence in Generalized Uncertainty Principle theories: Construction of the domains

 \section{Construction of the domains}

-In the proof of Proposition~\ref{core_props}, to show how the unitary map $U$ transforms properly the self-adjointness domains of the position operators $q_1^{\lambda},q_2^{\lambda}$, we used the explicit form of the domains of the closed operators $\overline{q}_1, \overline{q}_2$.
-Here we briefly show how to construct them.\\ Let us consider the operators $q_1$ and $q_2$ defined on some proper dense domain of their respective Hilbert spaces, on which they result in being symmetric, e.g., the space $C^{\infty}_c(\mathbb{R})$ of all smooth, compactly supported functions.
+In the proof of Proposition {\ref{core_props}}, to show how the unitary map $U$ properly transforms the self-adjointness domains of the position operators $q_1^{\lambda},q_2^{\lambda}$, we used the explicit form of the domains of the closed operators $\overline{q}_1, \overline{q}_2$.
+Here we show how to construct them.\\ Let us consider the operators $q_1$ and $q_2$ defined on some proper dense domain of their respective Hilbert spaces, on which they turn out to be symmetric, e.g. the space $C^{\infty}_c(\mathbb{R})$ of all smooth, compactly supported functions.
 For symmetric operators, to easily determine their closure, we can compute their bi-adjoint, since $\overline{q}=q^{\dagger\dagger}$ \cite{moretti2013spectral}. \\ First, we can construct the adjoint of these operators directly from the definition.
-For the operator $q_1$, we have:
+For the operator $q_1$, we have, by definition of adjoint operator: